Discovering Data Structures: Nearest Neighbor Search and Beyond: Nearest Neighbor Search

-In Figure \ref{fig:zipf_treap} we compare our model to both binary search and the learning-augmented treap from \citet{lin2022learning}.
-Our model performs slightly better than the learning-augmented treap and both algorithms significantly outperform binary search with less than $\log(N)$ queries.
-This setting highlights a crucial difference in spirit between our work and much of the existing work on learning-augmented algorithms.
-While the Zipfian treap incorporates learning in the algorithm, the authors still had to figure out how an existing data structure could be modified to support learning.
-On the other hand, by learning end-to-end, our framework altogether removes the need for the human-in-the-loop.
-This is promising as it could be useful in settings where we lack insight on appropriate data structures.
-The flip side, however, is that learning-augmented data structures usually come with provable guarantees which are difficult to get when training models in an end-to-end fashion. \paragraph{Hard Distribution} To verify that our model can also learn worst-case optimal algorithms such as binary search, we set $P_D$ to be a ``hard'' distribution, with the property that for any given query there does not exist a strong prior over the position of its nearest neighbor in the sorted data (see App. \ref{apd:hard_dist} for more details).
+\paragraph{Hard Distribution} To verify that our model can also learn worst-case optimal algorithms such as binary search, we set $P_D$ to a ``hard'' distribution, where for any query, no strong prior exists over the position of its nearest neighbor in the sorted data (see App. \ref{apd:hard_dist} for more details).
 To produce a problem instance, we first sample a dataset from $P_D$.
 We then generate the query by sampling a point (uniformly at random) from this dataset, and adding standard Gaussian noise to it.
 The hard distribution generates numbers at several scales, and this makes it challenging to train the model with larger $N$.
 Thus, we use $N=15$ and $M=3$.
 In general, we find that training models is easier when there is more structure in the distribution to be exploited.

 The model does indeed discover a search algorithm similar to binary search.
-In Figure \ref{fig:main_1d} (Right), we show a representative example of the model's search behavior, resembling binary search (see Figure \ref{fig:1d_bs_examples} for more examples).
-The error curve in Figure \ref{fig:1d_hard_loss} also closely matches that of binary search.
+In Fig. \ref{fig:main_1d} (Right), we show a representative example of the model's search behavior, resembling binary search (see Fig. \ref{fig:1d_bs_examples} for more examples).
+The error curve in Fig. \ref{fig:1d_hard_loss} also closely matches that of binary search.

+Along with uniform and hard distributions, we show that end-to-end learning is possible also with a Zipfian distribution, which is common in many practical settings (see App.~\ref{apd:zipf}).

 In summary, in all the above settings, starting from scratch, the data-processing network discovers that the optimal way to arrange the data is in sorted order.
 Simultaneously, the query-execution network learns to efficiently query this sorted data, leveraging the properties of the data distribution.